amitmse/in_Python_/Decision Tree/README.md

    	- Poor Resolution With Continuous Expectation Variables

 -----------------------------------------------------------------------------------------------------

+### Algorithms

+	- Iterative Dichotomiser 3 (ID3): Developed by Ross Quinlan,
+ 		it uses entropy and information gain to evaluate candidate splits.

+	- C4.5: A later iteration of ID3, developed by Quinlan, it evaluates split points using information gain or gain ratios.

+	- Classification And Regression Trees (CART): Introduced by Leo Breiman, it uses Gini impurity to identify the ideal attribute to split.

+	- Chi-Squared automatic interaction detection (CHAID):
+ 		Performs multi-level splits in classification trees, using the F-test for attribute selection.

 ## Variable Selection method:
 ### Gini Index:
 	Gini index says, if we select two items from a population at random then they must be of same class and probability for this is 1 if population is pure.